 We have invested significant resources in building up a comprehensive credit database since our inception.
 Today, we own an extensive database with several thousands of variables for our borrowers, covering a wide range of information pertinent to a borrower's creditworthiness and presenting a user profile from a 360-degree view.
 Data are aggregated from a number of sources.
 We have cooperation with a number of organizations, such as industry associations, who grant us the access to their respective data.
-Our strong data-mining capabilities, which we believe differentiate us from many other players in the online consumer finance industry, also enable us to collect a large amount of data concerning prospective borrowers.
+Our strong data-mining capabilities, which we believe differentiate us from many other players in the online consumer finance industry.
 We have developed a number of proprietary automated programs that are capable of searching, aggregating and processing data from the internet in a short period of time.
 Another important component of our credit database is the payment histories of our prior and existing borrowers.
 We take various measures to ensure high level of reliability and accuracy of data.
 The following are typical data that we seek to collect for each loan application:

-- historical credit data accumulated through our online platform; - behavioral data that we glean from an applicant's behaviors as they apply for loans; - personal identity information maintained by an organization operated under the MPS; - background information, such as income level, education level and marital status, collected from prospective borrowers; - personal credit information in a form of credit ranking score provided by the licensed institution and our own micro-lending company, subject to the authorization by the borrowers; and - list and database of fraud cases.
+- historical credit data accumulated through our online platform; - behavioral data that we glean from an applicant's behaviors as they apply for loans; - personal identity information maintained by an organization operated under the MPS; - background information, such as income level, education level and marital status, collected from prospective borrowers; and - list and database of fraud cases.

-Upon the data aggregation, our system converts the originally unstructured data into structured data using machine learning techniques.
+Upon the data aggregation, our system converts the originally unstructured data and structured data into credit scores using machine learning techniques.